Wyntuition/jekyll-now/todo/02-work-internal.md

     - Tech looking at
     - How's it going towards your goals?
 Aligning to Excella?
 Promitions.
     - Where are you looking to go?
 Long term vision, 18 month plan?
-- Discuss other projects (xpert, etc)
+- Discuss other projects (xpert, DDSA/internal initiatives, etc)
 - Praise

 #### Approving timesheets